stevenxxiu/paraphrase_question/readme.md

 We suppose the context window for "abc" is "00a", "0ab", "abc", "bc0", "c00".

-We do not include null or OOV words since these are not mentioned in the paper.
-For documents with no words (once OOV words removed), we sample a random word uniformly to avoid model issues, since all of these pairs are negative.
+We do not include null words since these are not mentioned in the paper.
+We include OOV words of GloVe since even rare words appear often in the validation and test sets due to question overlap.
+Even if not the case probably will do better due to use of trigrams instead of just words since OOV words should be part of the trigram.
+OOV words in validation and test are thus untrained.

 It is unclear what the intra-sentence bias is.

 We suppose there is no projection and word embeddings are trained.

-XXX try adding unknown words again as `<unk>`